Jah-On/PyConnect/README.md

   -Remote screen can't be sent to device managing the other device.
 [Fixed]

   -Script speed is system and network dependent, may or may not work on your specific system.
-[Fixed]

   -No longer platform universal, only linux.